k2view/BigQuery/extensions/bigquery/README.md

      - BQTableLevelExtractByQuery - uses DbCommand.
      - BQTableLevelExtractByStorage - uses BigQueryRead actor.
      - BQTableLevelLoadByStorage - uses BigQueryWrite actor.
-   - To specify which flows to use, add a row in the MTable `TableLevelInterfaces` for your BigQuery interface.
+   - To specify which flows to use, add a row in the MTable `TableLevelDefinitions` for your BigQuery interface.

 ---

 ## Change Log

+### v1.3.0
+#### Added
+- Add support for RANGE type.
+- Add support for Google Application Default Credentials.
+- Upgrade BigQuery SDK from 2.19.1 to 2.48.1.

+#### Fixed
+- Fix invalid class cast in discovery when last LU deployed is not k2_ws.
+- Change monitor behavior - total fields updated only when done.
+- Fix NPE in snapshot via storage
+- Data types parsing
+- Creation of QueryJob with interface project id instead of project id in service account file.
+- Other minor fixes and refactorings

 ### v1.2.4
 - Fixed fields input cast issue in BigQueryRead actor.